 Students who are learning English as a second language will be identified as English Language Learner (EL).
 Our EL students receive English Language Development (ELD) for 30 - 45 minutes at their language proficiency level.
 Additionally, EL students will also be provided academic support for all content areas so that they are able to understand and access the content.
 Every year, their English language development will be assessed using the California's English Language Proficiency Test, known as the ELPAC.
-Primary language support is provided by our bilingual instructional assistant or teachers in SEI designated classrooms to English Learners who need the assistance.
+Our bilingual instructional assistant provides primary language support or teachers in SEI designated classrooms to English Learners who need the assistance.

 Parents of English Learners are encouraged to participate in our school's English Language Advisory Committee (ELAC).
-This committee receives training on how to best assist EL students, helps to monitor progress of all EL students at Fitzgerald, makes recommendations to the administration for improving EL achievement, and participates in district level EL programs and meetings.
+This committee receives training on how to assist EL students, helps to monitor progress of all EL students at Fitzgerald, makes recommendations to the administration for improving EL achievement, and participates in district level EL programs and meetings.